redhat-openstack/website/source/documentation/neutron-quickstart.html.md

     sudo yum install -y http://rdo.fedorapeople.org/openstack-havana/rdo-release-havana.rpm

 Note: For Neutron to work properly, a network namespaces-enabled kernel is required.
+On RHEL systems, please do an update and reboot prior to continuing.

+    yum -y update
+    reboot

-On RHEL systems, please do a yum -y update and reboot prior to continuing.
-Due to the quantum/neutron rename, SELinux policies are currently broken for Havana, so SELinux must be disabled/permissive on machines running neutron services.
+Due to the quantum/neutron rename, SELinux policies are currently broken for Havana, so SELinux must be disabled/permissive on machines running neutron services, edit /etc/selinux/config to set SELINUX=permissive.

 ### Step 2: Install Packstack Installer